Sea mink: Taxonomy and etymology

 in the late 1500s as "a fish like a greyhound", which was a reference to its affinity for the sea and its body shape and gait, which were apparently similar to that of a greyhound.
 It is possible that the fisher (Pekania pennanti) got its name from being mistakenly identified as the sea mink, which was also known as the fisher by fur traders.
 The Abenaki Indians referred to it as the "mousebeysoo", which means "wet thing".
-It was named "sea mink" because it was always found near the coast by fur traders, and subsequently the American mink was often referred to as the "wood mink".
+It was named "sea mink" because it was always found near the coast by fur traders, and subsequently the American mink was often referred to as the "woods mink".

 Range

 The sea mink was a marine mammal that lived around the rocky coasts of New England and the southernmost Maritime Provinces until it was hunted to extinction in the late 19th or early 20th century.
 Most sea mink remains are unearthed on the coast of Maine.
 Though it is speculated that they at one point inhabited Connecticut and Rhode Island, they were commonly trapped along the coast of the Bay of Fundy (in the Gulf of Maine), and it is said that they formerly existed on the southwestern coast of Nova Scotia.
 There were reports of unusually large mink furs being collected from Nova Scotia regularly.
 The bones of a specimen unearthed in Middleboro, Massachusetts, were dated to be around 4,300±300 years old, 12 mi from salt water.
 The sea mink may have reached that area by traveling up rivers, or may have been brought there by Native Americans.
 The latter is most likely, as no other mink remains have been discovered between Casco Bay in Maine and southeastern Massachusetts.
 Sea mink bones have been unearthed in Canada, although these may have been carried there by Native Americans from the Gulf of Maine.
 The rugged shorelines of the Down East region of Maine may have represented a northernmost barrier in their range.
 Mead concluded that only American minks inhabited the mainland and that sea minks were restricted to islands off the coast.
 If this is the case, then all remains found on the mainland were carried there.
 Graham challenged that hypothesis, stating that it is unlikely that all sea mink specimens originate from one population.

 During the last glacial period, ending 12,000 years ago, the sea mink's range may have extended south of the Gulf of Maine.
 It may have even evolved there, as Maine at that time would have been covered in glaciers, although the oldest known specimen only dates back to around 5,000 years; this could be due to the rising sea levels—older sea mink remains may be submerged underwater.
 Alternately, the sea mink may have evolved after the last glacial period and filled a new ecological niche.